With national literacy advocates L to R: Diane Dragan; Ameer Baracka; Harvey Hubbell; Missy Purcell and me!

 • Literacy advocacy

-Because solving this problem requires all three.
+Because solving this problem (our literacy crisis) requires all three.

 I believe: